skykanin/Gymnotus-SE-project/java/README.md

 In the `32/java` folder use the following commands:

 1. Use `$ mvn clean install` to cleanly compile to source code
-2. TODO: how to run the program
+2. Use `$ mvn exec:java -Dexec.mainClass="tdt4140.gr1832.app.core.Main` to execute the program.